sportsru/docker-pgbouncer/README.md

 ## BUILD INFO

-This is an automated build that will kick off at midnight (CDT).
+This is an automated weekly build that will kick off at midnight on Sunday (CDT).

 This was created since pgbouncer does not have an official docker image.